 Amongst other projects in 2016 – Stefan worked at the 9th Berlin Biennale for Contemporary Art and at the art film project PROTOTYPES by Doireann O’Malley, funded by the Stiftung Kunstfonds Förderung.
 He showed his art work at the group exhibition millionaires can be trans* // you are so brave* at Schwules Museum* in Berlin – and created the visual design for the show.
 Stefan also attended the group show Berliner Zimmer I curated by David Pollmann.

-Starting in fall 2016 he worked with Archimedes Exhibitions in Berlin until summer 2017 on the graphic design and graphic production for the new permanent collection at the Museum for Communication in Frankfurt am Main, a new science center Città della Scienza in Naples, Italy, the conference and exhibition Self-determined and confident in the digital world initiated by the German Federal Ministry of Education and Research for Café Moskau in Berlin and Heinz Nixdorf MuseumsForum Paderborn.
+From fall 2016 to summer 2017 he worked with Archimedes Exhibitions in Berlin on the graphic design and graphic production for the new permanent collection at the Museum for Communication in Frankfurt am Main, a new science center Città della Scienza in Naples, Italy, the conference and exhibition Self-determined and confident in the digital world initiated by the German Federal Ministry of Education and Research for Café Moskau in Berlin and Heinz Nixdorf MuseumsForum Paderborn.

-Currently Stef is freelancing for the publishing house Gestalten in Berlin and supporting them with the creation of books about architecture, visual culture, design, fashion, escapism, travel, and contemporary art.
+Currently Stefan is working with the publishing house Gestalten in Berlin and supporting them with the creation of books about architecture, visual culture, design, fashion, escapism, travel, and contemporary art.